 1. Keep to a Routine

 - Mornings can be chaos when trying to get the kids out of bed, breakfast made and yourself ready.
 Make it easy for everyone by being predictable when establishing a morning routine.
-This means creating a daily routine with consistent times for bedtime, waking up, breakfast, and leaving for and/or starting school.
+This means creating a daily routine with consistent times for bedtime, waking up, breakfast, and leaving for and/or starting back to school.
 Make a to-do list to stay on top of everything.
 You can even laminate one for the kids to check off their tasks as well!

 2. Plan Lunches